Q fever is a bacterial infection that can affect the lungs, liver, heart, and other parts of the body.

 Other symptoms may include:

-Symptoms of chronic Q fever may include:
+Symptoms of long-term (chronic) Q fever may include:

-The health care provider will suspect Q fever in people who have been exposed to the Coxiella burnetii bacteria who develop:
+A health care provider will suspect Q fever in people who have been exposed to the Coxiella burnetii bacteria who develop:

-The main treatment for Q fever is with antibiotics.
-For early-stage (acute) Q fever, doxycycline is the recommended antibiotic.
+The main treatment for Q fever is antibiotics.
+For early-stage Q fever, doxycycline is the recommended antibiotic.

 If you have the infection for more than 6 months, it is called chronic Q fever.
-Your doctor may prescribe both doxycycline and hydroxychloroquine.
+Your health care provider may prescribe both doxycycline and hydroxychloroquine.
 You may need to take antibiotics for several months or years.

 The outlook for people who get treated in the early stages of Q fever is generally good.

 Chronic Q fever requires long-term treatment with antibiotics.
 Your health care provider should check you often to make sure the disease has not returned.